UweGerdes/frontend-development/README.md

 There is another way: install [Docker](https://www.docker.com/) (please read the installation guide carefully, on Linux don't forget to add yourself to the docker group) and use the `Dockerfile`s included in the project directory and the `docker` subdirectory.

-A `docker-compose.yml` is included and can be used in every project you have on your system to start and stop the environment and keep them separated.
+A `docker-compose.yml` is included to start and stop the environment.
 Please read `docker/README.md`.

-There is also a `gulpfile.js` for different tasks like compile less and graphviz, check js files, execute tests with CasperJS and more.
+There is also a `gulpfile.js` for tasks like compile less and graphviz, check js files, execute tests with CasperJS and more.
 A `Dockerfile` for that is included.
 Please read `docker-gulp.md`.

 ## Installation without Docker

 The documentation here is not complete - consider using the dockered application environment.

-My system is Ubuntu 16.04 - perhaps there are some other steps to be taken on Windows systems (TODO).
+My system is Ubuntu 16.04 - there are some other steps to be taken on Windows systems.

 You may also try this installation in a virtual machine.
 It worked for me on an Ubuntu 16.04 (I hope all dependencies are included here).